pmanikantasai1996/pmanikantasai1996/README.md

 - 👋 Hi, I’m @manikantasai
 - 👀 I’m interested in ...
 DevOps and Cloud Security and Automation
 - 🌱 I’m currently learning ...
-Automationa and Cloud Security and DevOps
+Automation and Cloud Security and DevOps
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...